TheFrenchGhosty/wiki.thefrenchghosty.me/docs/macos/delete-dsstore-files-automatically.md

 ### Source

 - Me, TheFrenchGhosty, since DS_Store files are a pain anytime I use macOS
-- An LLM (sorry, I didn't even know making stuff in Automator could be that powerful before the LLM told me) that I did babysit a lot, most of what is written was double/triple checked by me
+- An LLM (sorry, I didn't even know making stuff in Automator could be that powerful before the LLM told me) that I did babysit heavily, all of what it gave me was double/triple checked by me, and what is written was almost fully written by me (or fully edited by me)